marythedev/karthaus/README.md

 #### npm (Node Package Manager):
 npm is utilized for package management and dependency tracking, streamlining the integration of third-party libraries and tools.

+#### Figma:
+Figma is used to create interface design and animations for the web store pages.